MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 Support for Windows Server provides deeper insight into server activities, coverage for kernel and memory attack detection, and enables response actions.

-### Install Microsoft Defender For Endpoint using a script
+### Install Microsoft Defender for Endpoint using a script

 You can also use the [installer script](server-migration.md#installer-script) to help automate installation, uninstallation, and onboarding.